JakeM70/RemainingLife/README.md

 # RemainingLifeMeyer
- Will determin how much life you have left by comparing current age to average life spane
+ Will determin how much life you have left by comparing current age to average life span